Highlights Of The Program

 09:10 - 09:35

-REPROCESSING REUSABLE MEDICAL DEVICES IN THE LAND DOWN UNDER: AUSTRALIA’S PERSPECTIVE, CHALLENGES AND BEST PRACTICE
+REPROCESSING REUSABLE MEDICAL DEVICES IN THE LAND DOWN UNDER: AUSTRALIA'S PERSPECTIVE, CHALLENGES, AND BEST PRACTICES

 Darren Martin